gofynd/fdk-client-swift/documentation/PLATFORM.md

-List of product templates.
+List of custom search keywords.
 See example below or refer `TemplatesResponse` for details

 Schema: `TemplatesResponse`